A man in a wheelchair ouside on a sunny day with a live-in carer. Image overlay Image overlay

-Exceptional spinal cord injury care at home for over 60 years
+Exceptional spinal injury care at home for over 60 years

 Supporting a loved one who has sustained a spinal injury can be a deeply emotional and challenging experience.
 At Consultus Care and Nursing, we understand the unique and complex needs that arise from spinal injuries, and our goal is to provide compassionate, highly personalised live-in care that allows your loved one to remain in the comfort of their own home.
 Our carers are specially trained to offer the dedicated support required for someone with a spinal injury, ensuring they can live with dignity, independence, and respect in a familiar and secure environment.